oschweitzer/learning-resources/angular_lesson.md

 We will then use property binding to pass the route we want to access with this link.

-> Calling the routes with a simple `href` on anchor element will work but it will also reload the page at each click (this is not a good way to do navigation).
+> Calling the routes with a simple `href` on anchor element will work, but it will also reload the page at each click (this is not a good way to do navigation).

 ```html
 <h1>Navigation</h1>